Rotational symmetry: Multiple symmetry axes through the same point

 In the case of the Platonic solids, the 2-fold axes are through the midpoints of opposite edges, and the number of them is half the number of edges.
 The other axes are through opposite vertices and through centers of opposite faces, except in the case of the tetrahedron, where the 3-fold axes are each through one vertex and the center of one face.

 Rotational symmetry with respect to any angle

 Rotational symmetry with respect to any angle is, in two dimensions, circular symmetry.
 The fundamental domain is a half-line.

 In three dimensions we can distinguish cylindrical symmetry and spherical symmetry (no change when rotating about one axis, or for any rotation).
 That is, no dependence on the angle using cylindrical coordinates and no dependence on either angle using spherical coordinates.
 The fundamental domain is a half-plane through the axis, and a radial half-line, respectively.
-Axisymmetric or axisymmetrical are adjectives which refer to an object having cylindrical symmetry, or axisymmetry (i.e. rotational symmetry with respect to a central axis) like a doughnut (torus).
+Axisymmetric and axisymmetrical are adjectives which refer to an object having cylindrical symmetry, or axisymmetry (i.e. rotational symmetry with respect to a central axis) like a doughnut (torus).
 An example of approximate spherical symmetry is the Earth (with respect to density and other physical and chemical properties).